There’s nothing better than a stack of fluffy pancakes on weekends! These vegan applesauce pancakes are quick & easy to make. No eggs and no bananas!

 - Spray a flat pan or griddle with oil and heat it up to medium to low heat.
 Add an ice cream scoop full or a small ladle of pancake batter*.
 Let it cook until the middle becomes bubbly and the corners set, then flip with a spatula.
 Let it cook on the other side until done.
 Repeat for all the pancakes.
 You should be able to get about 6 pancakes out of the batter.

-- Stack the pancakes, top with more applesauce, cinnamon powder, and drizzle with maple syrup.
+- Stack the pancakes, top them with stewed apples; or with more applesauce, cinnamon powder, and maple syrup.

 - Flip the pancakes when you see small bubbles in the center.